holaphil/amazing-maple-e08ae/src/pages/index.md

     type: section_hero
     title: Hola!
     content: >
       Thanks for stopping by my personal website, **holaphil.com**.
+If you look around the web, you may notice every place you exist is on a platform you do not own.
+Of course there is purpose, value and intent living on third party platforms; however, you are living in someone else's house.
+It was time to time to build my own house.

-I spun this site up using Jamstack, an architecture designed to make the web faster, more secure, and easier to scale.
+      I created this site for I spun this site up using Jamstack, an architecture designed to make the web faster, more secure, and easier to scale.
 What's not to love about that!
 If you're a closet nerd like me or just curious, you can learn more about [Jamstack](https://jamstack.org/what-is-jamstack/) here.